oliversegal6/ngx-editor.md/README.md

 <div id="ed" (onComplete)="onComplate($event)" appEditorMd [editorConfig]="conf"></div>
 ```

- use the `appEditorMd` directive on the div element and must be set `id`  ,and then you can setting the editor config use `[editorConfig]` ,the directive will emmit the editor instance by `(onComplete)` when editor create complete。
+ Use the `appEditorMd` directive on the div element and must be set `id`  ,and then you can setting the editor config use `[editorConfig]` ,the directive will emmit the editor instance by `(onComplete)` when editor create complete。

 **TypeScript**